 Designers and developers follow their respective passions because it’s what they love to do.
 A designer loves working with graphics, fonts, and colors.
 A developer loves working with code, programs, and functions.
-But to create something great, they need to work together.
+But to create something great, they need to work together during website development.

 Designers and developers need to be able to know a little bit about the other world.
 They need to be able to understand some of the key ideas to allow for a smoother transition between design and development.
 When the two sides understand each other, that’s when they start collaborating instead of just working together.

 Tips For Designers During Website Development

 The browser window will not be exactly what you want at all times.